Qucs/gnucsator/README.md

 postproc.
 Qucs requires the data in an upside-down 'dat' format. mangling is currently implemented for transient output.
 This is unnecessary and will be fixed in future qucs.
-In the meantime, there will be a bypass option, so other viewers can still be used for displaying.
+In the meantime, there will be a bypass option (currently suspended), so other viewers can still be used for displaying.

 [1] git://git.sv.gnu.org/gnucap.git